-Today’s pie was courtesy of C&H sugar who sent an email with an offer I couldn’t refuse – “Try a recipe from our website and we’ll send a gift card to cover ingredients.”
+Bake Sale Betty’s Pecan Pie comes courtesy of C&H sugar who sent an email with an offer I couldn’t refuse – “Try a recipe from our website and we’ll send a gift card to cover ingredients.”
 I was so happy I went straight to C&H Recipe Collection and picked the first recipe that sounded good — Bake Sale Betty’s Pecan Pie.
 How could a buy by “Bake Sale Betty” be anything less than spectacular?

 I bought the ingredients last night and made the pie today.
 It was good, maybe great as far as flavors go.
-It had a lot of depth from the combination of dark corn syrup, brown sugar and vanilla, and since the recipe has less sugar than others, it wasn’t cloying sweet.
+It had a lot of depth from the combination of dark corn syrup, brown sugar and vanilla, and since the recipe has less sugar than others, it wasn’t overly sweet.

 Thanks C&H and Bake Sale Betty for the recipe.
 Now I hope you won’t mind that I changed it some.

 1. First off, the pecans needed toasting.
 Toast them for about 8 minutes at 400 before proceeding with the recipe.
-I’m scared to make pecan pie without toasting the nuts.
-I’ve been doing it since I was 14.

 2. Whoops!
 Betty forgot to say how much vanilla to use.
 I used a full teaspoon.
 I like Betty more now that I know she’s not perfect.